Mukhameds/ARU-AGI-Project/README.md

 # ARU-AGI Project

-**ARU (Autonomous Reactive Universe)** is an engineering architecture for autonomous digital intelligence.
+**ARU** is an engineering architecture for autonomous digital intelligence.
 The project is being developed as the foundation for an AGI system based on the new digital paradigm: **HW-code v2 Ghost Logic**.

 ---